If you prefer to always view the website in English, please click here.

 The lower tank can hold 150,000 m3 of water and the top tank, which is built in a natural volcanic basin, can store 380,000 m3.

-In August 2015, thanks to the wind-hydro power station, the people of El Hierro were able to meet their goal: self-sufficiency in electricity without using fossil fuels.
-On August 9th, at noon, the Gorona del Viento power plant generated all the island's electricity using renewable energy for four consecutive hours.
-Over the following months, the island's 100% renewable generation period has been extended, becoming a world pioneer.
+In August 2015, as a result of the hydro-wind power plant, the people of El Hierro achieved their goal for the first time.
+On the 9th, at noon, the Gorona del Viento power plant generated all the electricity on the island for four hours through the use of renewable energy.
+In the following years, the island's 100% renewable generation period has been extended.
+It has become a global pioneer.

 “Currently the wind-hydro power plant is capable of covering 75% of annual electricity demand with renewable sources.
 This percentage will keep on growing if we now work on adapting this demand to the efficient model using alternative energies that El Hierro has laid out in its 100% Renewable Project.”